deepns/codegym/notes/journal.md

 Been a while I lost in touch with my daily exercise.
 Restarting the practice.

+### Day 76 (running mynotesapp and tweetbot in gcf)

+- Welcome June!
+- Converted mynotesapp into a go function running in gcf
+- Hooked up my tweetbot to pull the notes from mynotesapp
+- Set up Cloud Scheduler to trigger my tweetbot on hourly cadence
+- Things working, but need proper docs, code clean up etc. more on that later.

+### Day 75 (no code)

 ### Day 74 (running gcp cloud event function)

 - Cleaned up the code a little